M&S Plan A's goal is "only use plastic in our business

 - The plastic cannot be recycled unless returned to an M&S store.

-- It is against current thinking and public opinion on plastic use.
+- M&S have ignored public feedback and opinion on plastic use.